-Data from client-managed group models shows improved client outcomes with qualitative evidence supporting reduced costs and increased time savings.
-The majority of the evidence for client-managed groups comes from the large cohort of patients enrolled in Tete community ART groups (CAGs) in Mozambique.
-In a 2014 descriptive cohort study (1), retention outcomes at 12, 24, 36 and 48 months were 97.7%, 96.0%, 93.4% and 91.8%, respectively, with a mortality and loss-to-follow-up (LTFU) rate of 2.1 and 0.1/100 per patient year, respectively.
-Data from two qualitative studies found cost and time savings for clients and improved certainty of ART access and mutual peer support, which facilitated better adherence (2, 3).
-A descriptive editorial explains the step-wise scale-up approach that was taken from the pilot site, to the district, and eventually nationally in Mozambique (4).
+The earliest evidence for client-managed groups came from a large cohort of clients enrolled in community ART groups (CAGs) in Tete, Mozambique.
+In a 2014 descriptive cohort study , retention outcomes at 12, 24, 36 and 48 months were 97.7%, 96.0%, 93.4% and 91.8%, respectively, with a mortality rate of 2.1 and loss-to-follow-up (LTFU) rate of 0.1/100 per client year.
+Data from three qualitative studies found cost and time savings for clients and improved certainty of ART access and mutual peer support, including health educational benefits, which facilitated better adherence [4,5].
+The most recent of these qualitative studies across 10 health facilities also showed that CAG participation preserved social capital for members by providing a supportive extended family, access to mutual savings and financial assistance from other group members .
+A descriptive editorial explains the step-wise scale-up approach that was taken from the pilot site, to the district, and eventually nationally in Mozambique .